Quelich/crypto-fun/README.md

 ## Input
 `string input = "Emre";`
-`EncryptSha256()` encryptes the input with SHA256 encryption.
+`EncryptSha256()` hashes the input with SHA256 encryption.
-`EncryptBlake2B(256)` encryptes the input with Blake2 encryption.
+`EncryptBlake2B(256)` hashes the input with Blake2 encryption.
 You can also specify `hashSize` paramater.
-`EncryptArgon2(128)` encryptes the input with Argon2 encryption.
+`EncryptArgon2(128)` hashes the input with Argon2 encryption.
 You can also specify `hashSize` paramater.

 ## Output
 SHA256